-We learn from the foresters letters to Gifford Pinchot that there were many ways in which young men and women joined the U.S. Forest Service in the years 1905-1909.
-Some bumped into a ranger in the woods, others read an article in one of various newspapers and journals, while others learned about "this new thing called forestry" from an aunt, grandmother or grandfather.
-Others had an abiding interest in nature, like Earle K. Frothingham, who wrote Gifford Pinchot from Biltmore Forest in Asheville, North Carolina in the summer of 1940.
-Like so many of the Foresters letters, his was humble, perhaps to a surprising extent.
-He wrote: “I am mortified,” wrote Frothingham, “at the scantiness of what I can offer.”
+We learn from the Old Timers' narratives that there were many ways in which young men and women joined the U.S. Forest Service.
+Some met a ranger in the woods, others read an article in a newspaper or magazine, while others learned about "this new thing called forestry" from an aunt, sister, grandmother or grandfather.
+Some had an abiding interest in nature, like Earle H. Frothingham, who wrote Gifford Pinchot in the summer of 1940 from Biltmore Forest near Asheville, North Carolina.
+Like so many of the early foresters Frothingham was humble, perhaps to a surprising extent.
+He wrote: “I am mortified at the scantiness of what I can offer.”

-What Frothingham's letter to Pinchot offers us today is a psychological insight that helps us to understand ourselves, our relationship to the world around us, and what inspires us to protect that which we deem precious in the natural world.
-In Frothingham's day, jobs were scarce and opportunities practically non-existent for a young man or woman outside factory work and professions that required significant resources to pursue.
-Work in the woods was something any young man of able mind and body could undertake.
-Education was provided on-the-job.
+Earle H. Frothingham's narrative offers a psychological insight into what inspires us to serve and protect nature.
+His narrative helps us to understand ourselves, our relationship to the natural world, and what moves us from thought to action.
+In Frothingham's day, jobs were scarce.
+Young men and women could choose between factory work or professions that required significant training, education, and resources.
+Some Old Timers reported that their health prevented factory work.
+Others wrote that they could not afford a college education.
+On the other hand, work in the woods was something any young man of able mind and body could undertake.
+Education and training was provided on-the-job.
 Housing and food were included.
-The training and skills received lasted a lifetime, leading a young man or woman to a sense of stability and gratitude to not just Pinchot but the U.S. Government for the opportunity.
+The skills developed lasted a lifetime.
+Naturally, a young man or woman developed a profound sense of stability and gratitude, not just to Gifford Pinchot but to the Government for an opportunity to improve their lives.

-In each moment, we have an opportunity to look up and look outside at the wonder of nature herself.
-Frothingham, in his mild-mannered Clark Kent letter, reminds us that one species can be an inspiration that takes us from inspiration to action, and to gainful employment that lasts a lifetime.
+In each moment, we have an opportunity to look up and look outside at the wonder that is nature.
+In his mild-mannered Clark Kent-style letter, Frothingham reminds us that one species can be an inspiration that takes us from inspiration to action, and to a sense of purpose that may last a lifetime.